Armor (Marvel Comics character): Powers and abilities

-Hisako can create and generate an enormously strong and impenetrable dark red-colored psionic exoskeleton body armor.
-It grants her superhuman strength, reflexes, stamina, endurance, agility, dexterity, and durability.
+Hisako can generate full-body armor made of red psionic energy that gives her superhuman physical abilities.
 The body armor is depicted as enveloping her completely and protects her from tremendously strong and powerful attacks and greatly strengthens and amplifies the concussive force behind her unusually offensive and highly destructive blows.
 In some depictions, her psionic armor grants her enough strength to lift a Skrull ground tank and punch someone through several walls of a building.

 Hisako's armor is strong and durable enough to survive the heat caused from a long fall through the atmosphere.
 Likewise, she is able to fully withstand the impact from falling to the ground from high up in the atmosphere without any physical or external injury.
 She can also cause her armor to release a large amount of solid, concussive energy at once, though this is initially a difficult task.
 Her armor is vulnerable to lasers, which are able to pass through it and harm her.
 This vulnerability is explained when she states later that her armor still has to let light through.

 Adamantium is also able to pierce through Hisako's armor, such as Wolverine's claws, although he is not able to go through it with the rest of his body.
 In this case, she only remained uninjured because the distance between her armor's perimeter and her body was slightly greater than the length of Wolverine's claws.
 She can shape her armor, such as her ability to form Wolverine-like claws and make them extend outward.
 In instances of extreme duress, Hisako is also able to expand her armor, greatly strengthening and increasing its size and shape around her, though her own body remains the same at its center.

 Hisako's body armor is partially explained as being composed of something related to her family lineage and ancestors.
 It is later described as being composed of memory.
 This is stated in an issue of Wolverine: Origins, when Hisako's armor is able to withstand blows from the Muramasa blade, which can cut through any material, since memory is "the only material that the blade cannot cut through."
 Similarly, in Astonishing X-Men vol. 3 #39, Armor's armor expands and grows to the size of a building due to the fact she feels strongly about not attending her recently deceased mother and brother's wake.

 Hisako has also received combat training from Wolverine and classes in tactics from Cyclops.